Porto Sant'Elpidio: Coat of arms

 Porto Sant'Elpidio's coat of arms is relatively recent.
 It is a Samnite shield; a top band shows the sea, with a boat sailing very simply (it represents the work of fishermen) and the sun.
 On the lower band, on the red bottom the worker bee is depicted, to signify the laborious nature of Porto Sant'Elpidio's inhabitants.
 On the top of the shield is the crown to the five towers (they represent the commune) that were approved on 19 May 1965 at the site of the crown to nine blackbirds after the independence from Sant'Elpidio a Mare.
 Below the shield there is a Latin text In Litore Fulget ("Shines on the beach") to indicate the city's coast.

 Places of interest

+The Porto Sant'Elpidio pine forest, overlooking the sea.
+It is bordered by a cycle path.

-Villa Murri, historical residence; built in the first quarter of the nineteenth century from the Sinibaldi counts, passed down in 1880 to the Maggiori Guerrieri Bonafede counts from Fermo and in 1920 to the Murri family, then in 1953 it was sold to the commune.
+Villa Murri, a historic residence, built in the early 19th century by the Sinibaldi counts, passed to the counts Maggiori di Fermo around 1880 and in 1920 to the Murri family, who sold it to the municipality in 1953.
+The Italian director M. Bolognini set the final scene of the film “Fatti di gente per bene” there, inspired by the true story of some members of the Murri family who lived there.

-Villa Maroni, historical family namesake of property owners in the Corva district.
+Villa Maroni, home of the landowning family of the same name in the Corva district/fraction.